 You can repeat it and show it to your friends.

 Your brain will remember those words in context and that’s your aim.

 You could then move onto the next level and choose five to ten words that you find hard to remember.

-If what you find difficult is their pronunciation, you could invent a tongue twister for each word and repeat it.
+If what you find difficult is the correct pronunciation, you could invent a tongue twister for each word and repeat it.

-You could then invent a story with those words.
+You could then invent Italian stories with those words.

 These are just ideas.